aaronicsubstances/backend-local-forward-proxy/README.md

 Remote clients make http request to backend-reverse-proxy deployments at paths with prefix/base of the form **/main/\[target_app_id\]**, where *target_app_id* is a uuid/guid configured at a running backend-local-forward-proxy instance to map to a given target app base url.

 By this arrangement, a single online remote proxy deployment can serve multiple localhost proxies, as long as each localhost proxy is careful to use a different set of uuids/guids.

+Although the entire language above refers to project as running on localhost, actually this project can be deployed online and still used to target apps which are accessible to the deployment, but inaccessible to remote clients (e.g. behind firewall or VPN).